taufik-nurrohman/markdown/README.md

 License
 -------

-This software is licensed under the [MIT license](LICENSE).
-But please consider [donating](https://github.com/sponsors/taufik-nurrohman) if you benefit financially from this software.
+This library is licensed under the [MIT license](LICENSE).
+Please consider [donating](https://github.com/sponsors/taufik-nurrohman) if you benefit financially from this library.

 Links
 -----